Answering “Can I Get a Car Loan With a New Job?” and All Your Car Loan Questions

 - Models six years and older are priced at unsecured (signature) rates

-Diamond is currently offering a $100 cash back offer for members who finance a new or used vehicle, along with a three-month payment break from the date you sign on your auto loan (excluding the Auto Express Loan).
+Diamond is currently offering a three-month payment break from the date you sign on your auto loan (excluding the Auto Express Loan).
 We can also help you protect your new vehicle with extended warranties, auto insurance, guaranteed asset protection, and more.

 Diamond Auto Express Loan